ilyasiata14/CapstoneProject2/README.md

 ---

 ## **Author**
 Developed as part of the Capstone Project for Purwadhika Data Science Bootcamp.
-For further inquiries, feel free to reach out via [GitHub Issues](https://github.com/yourusername/awssaasproject/issues).
+For further inquiries, feel free to reach out via (https://github.com/ilyasiata14/CapstoneProject2)